THOMASELOVE/431-classes-2024/class06/README.md

 9. I obtained my PhD last year and am back at school to learn more.
 10. In my free time, I am the executive director of Cleveland Community Cat Project, a nonprofit organization dedicated to community cat welfare that I founded several years ago.

-## Favorite Movies

-Consider the `movies_2024-09-12` Google Sheet now in our Shared Drive.

-- This file describes **228** movies selected as a "favorite movie" by students in 431 in the Fall 2020-2024 versions of the course.
-- Next week, we'll do a little more work with these data, to help develop some research questions, but for today, we'll explore the data briefly, and look at how I developed the codebook.

 ## One Last Thing